josh-jw/Commit-Time-Tests/README.md

 1. Start your timer
 2. Launch GitKraken
 3. Open repo
-4. Checkout the `feature` branch
+4. Checkout the `feature-GK` branch
-5. Edit lines 45 and 46 of the index.html
+5. Edit line 3 of the reset.css file and change license from none to MIT
-6. Fix typo in line 1 of mkdocs.yml
+6. Change line 6 of ukdocs.yml from UNIX to index
-7. Answer prompt on music.md file
+7. Answer prompt on movie.md file
-8. Stage changes from index.html, mkdocs.yml, and music.md using Commit Panel
+8. Stage changes from reset.css, ukdocs.yml, and movie.md using Commit Panel
 9. Commit changes with the following mesage and descrition.
-          Commit message: "Personalized bio and fixed typo" Commit description: "Updated the name and bio in the index.html file, shared a favorite song, and changed GitCrack to GitKraken.
+          Commit message: "Updated license type and fixed typo" Commit description: "Updated the license type in the reset.css file, shared a favorite movie, and changed UNIX to index.
 10. Stop timer and write down duration.